 What is adenomyosis?

-If this happens, endometrial tissue continues to act as it would inside the womb.
+When this happens, the displaced endometrial tissue continues to act the same way inside the myometrium as it does in the endometrium.

 Think all that normal period stuff of thickening, breaking down, and bleeding.